 Some people have a hard time coping with stressful events that others handle easily.
-For example, the average person might feel slightly anxious prior to flying on an airplane, but if that anxiety is debilitating and keeps her from getting near an airport, she likely won’t be able to overcome this stressor without the help of a professional.
+For example, the average person might feel slightly anxious prior to flying on an airplane, but if that anxiety is debilitating and keeps them from getting near an airport, they likely won’t be able to overcome this stressor without the help of a professional.

 Psychologists and doctors can use hypnosis to put you into a deeply relaxed state.
 This helps minimize the physical impact stress will have on your body.
 Hypnosis can then be used to alter the way you act and the responses you have to particular stressors.

 Allowing yourself to talk about and work through situations helps release stress and anxiety.
 It might be more beneficial to do this with a person who isn’t intimately connected to you, such as a spouse or best friend.
 This is especially true if they are part of the stress.
 They may ask questions that encourage you to think deeply about the root cause of a stressor.